mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/overtheair-updates.md

 Before starting this how-to, make sure you have completed the following prerequisites:

 * Use Mendix Studio Pro v9.7 and above.
-* Deploy your app by completing [How to Deploy Your First Mendix Native Mobile App](/howto/mobile/deploying-native-app/).
+* Deploy your app by completing [Build a Mendix Native App Locally](/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/).
 * Install your app on a test device or emulator.
 * Read the [Offline-First](/refguide/offline-first/) reference guide.
 Understand this document before issuing OTA updates or releasing new versions.